 By coincidence, the California Federation of Teachers, Fred’s former employer, had just asked him to come to Sacramento and testify on Assembly Bill AB 3042 (Santiago), proposing to make May Day a state holiday, with associated curriculum, so that students would understand this neglected (suppressed, really) part of American labor history.

 Fred’s testimony at the Assembly committee hearing helped the bill move through committee, but it died on the Assembly floor.
 The testimony wasn’t wasted; it became the kernel of the talk for San Diego.

-Fred and Jos had each worked on various projects over the years with Rick Tejada-Flores and thought he would be a splendid addition to the group.
+Fred and Jos had each worked on various projects over the years with documentary filmmaker Rick Tejada-Flores and thought he would be a splendid addition to the group.
 Rick generously signed up.
-Rick will contribute his considerable editing talents to help assemble the pieces.
+Rick contributed his considerable editing talents to assemble the parts.

 Filmmaking is a collective project by nature, and We Mean to Make Things Over is a demonstration of that truism.
 Sophie Becker’s voiceover, Sokio’s original music, and Elise Bryant’s vocals over the instrumental work of the The 300 Club and Pat Wynne’s The Rockin’ Solidarity Labor Chorus, are all integral to the success of the video.
 Fred Glass is grateful for their contributions.